 In this paper, we study an attribute grammar for image parsing in man-made scenes.
-This paper makes two main contributions to the vision literature.
-First, it uses an attributed grammar for incorporating prior knowledge.
-Such grammar representations have long been desired for high-level vision, especially scene understanding and parsing.
-Second, it integrates a top-down/bottom-up procedure for computing the parse graph with grammars.
-It extends the previous DDMCMC image parsing work [33] by including more flexible and hierarchical representations.
-The computing algorithm is compatible with the DDMCMC scheme, but we use deterministic ordering for efficiency considerations.
+The paper makes two main contributions to the vision literature.
+First, it uses an attributed grammar to incorporate prior knowledge.
+Such grammar representations have long been desired for high level vision, especially scene understanding and parsing.
+Secondly, it integrates a top-down/bottom-up procedure for computing the parse graph with grammars.
+It extends the previous DDMCMC image parsing work [34] by including more flexible and hierarchical representations.
+The computing algorithm is compatible with the DDMCMC scheme but we use deterministic ordering for efficiency considerations.

-For our future work, we shall study the following aspects: 1) the image parsing is only for generic image interpretation in the current work.
-In ongoing projects, we are extending this framework to recognizing object categories [42], especially functional objects where objects within each category exhibit a wide range of structural variabilities [3].
-The extended grammar will have many more production rules.
-2) In the current work, we manually tune some probabilities and parameters in the energy function.
-These parameters should be learned automatically when we have a large number of manually parsed training examples, e.g., through supervised learning.
-We are currently collecting a large manually parsed image data set for learning grammars.
-An automatic learning algorithm is presented in a recent work [28], [42].
-In experiments, we observe that the stopping thresholds Δ_0 and Δ_1 in phases 2 and 3 have to be decided by minimizing the detection errors (missing rate and false alarm) and cannot be decided by the posterior probability alone.
+For future work, we shall study the following three aspects: (i) The image parsing is only for generic image interpretation in the current work.
+In ongoing projects, we are extending this framework to recognizing object categories [43], especially functional objects where objects within each category exhibit a wide range of structural variabilities [4].
+The extended grammar will have many more production rules. (ii) In the current work, we manually tune some probabilities and parameters in the energy function.
+These parameters should be learned automatically when we have a large number of manually parsed training examples, e.g. through supervised learning.
+We are currently collecting a large manually parsed image dataset for learning grammars.
+An automatic learning algorithm is presented in a recent work [29], [43].
+In experiments, we observe that the stopping threshold Δ_0 and Δ_1 in phase II and phase III have to be decided by minimizing the detection errors (missing rate and false alarm) and cannot be decided by the posterior probability alone.